The Best Veg Biryani | Vegetable Biryani Recipe

 Layering the Biryani

-Once the veggies are cooked, layering the biryani is extremely simple.
-You can chose to create 4 layers, alternating between cooked veggies and rice or like I do - just one layer with rice on top of the veggies.
-This is finished with ghee and saffron for both flavour and aroma.
+Layering the biryani is pretty straightforward once the veggies are cooked.
+You can chose to create 4 layers, alternating between cooked veggies and rice or like I do – just one layer with rice on top of the veggies.
+Finish it with ghee and saffron for both flavour and aroma.

 9. The final step in making the biryani masala is to add yoghurt and garam masala to the cooked veggies and keep stir-frying for 2-3 minutes till the yoghurt completely disappears.